 What the Tax Man Can Teach Us About Participant Behavior

-Public response to the 2017 Tax Cuts and Jobs Act provided insight into a financial idiosyncrasy: invisible incrementalism.
-While people gained more in their monthly paycheck, they received less in their annual refunds — an outcome that created frustration.
-But what if the equation were reversed?
+Public response to the 2017 Tax Cuts and Jobs Act provided insight into a financial idiosyncrasy invisible incrementalism.
+While people gained more in their monthly paycheck, they received less in the annual refunds — an outcome that created frustration.
+But what is the equation were reversed?
 If incremental additions (and conversely subtractions) can go unnoticed, then can sponsors nudge harder for savings in pursuit of a larger participant payout?

 In 2017, Congress passed the Tax Cuts and Jobs Act (TCJA) with great fanfare.
 The sweeping legislation remade large sections of the U.S. tax code, slashing taxes on corporations and delivering lower rates for many income tax brackets.

 But taxpayers paid most attention to just one part of that complicated equation: the TCJA’s impact on their own tax bills.
 From that perspective, the news was good.
 The average household was expected to pay roughly $1,600 less in taxes, according to the Tax Policy Center; middle-income households could see their tax bills fall by about $900.1

 Fast forward to early 2019, and taxpayers’ reactions were decidedly less positive.
 So why had many taxpayers soured on legislation designed to put more money in their pockets?
 To answer that question, it’s worth considering the fundamental tenet of behavioral economics: People often don’t act rationally when it comes to money.